-“So, we do have disposable income,” Milton Howery III, director of public relations, with Memphis Tourism noted at a recent travel conference, speaking about Black travelers.
+“So, we do have disposable income,” Milton Howery III, director of public relations, with Memphis Tourism noted at 2020 travel conference, speaking about Black travelers.
 “It’s just that no one has paid attention to or valued” the African-American travel market.

 Each of these travel insiders recounted instances where they had not felt welcomed at resorts or other destinations.
 Levius recalled being stopped at borders for additional screening, and treated like Black people “don’t belong” in luxury locations.
 Howery noted, “When I pull up to valet I am ignored.
 I have to go up and say I’m staying here, I’m not an Uber driver.”
 And Greaves-Gabbadon said that if there’s a couple of Black tourists on a trip, people will always assume they are traveling together.
 Her go to snappy reply: “We’re not married, we’re just Black.”

 Williams told of staying at luxury resort where upon returning to the men’s dressing room after a spa treatment, he found nothing on the complimentary toiletries table that was suitable for a Black man.
 Williams, who’s natural hair is closely cropped — held up a plastic comb as an example, noting that “wasn’t going to cut it.”
 “Little things like that,” he said, “can make a big impression.”